lskatz/mashtree/plugins/README.md

 For more information on the standard database, please see [the documentation](../docs/SQL.md).

+## Example workflow

+The most basic workflow is to initialize the database, run Mash and find distances, and then print the tree.

+    mashtree_init.pl lambda.sqlite
+    mashtree_mash lambda.sqlite t/lambda/*.fastq.gz
+    mashtree_tree lambda.sqlite

 ## Synopses for individual plugins

 Run any plugin with `--help` for usage.